jg925/ece3400_2019-team10/labs/lab2.md

 550 Hz and 1050 Hz.
 While the lower break frequency is a little low, we didn't have the components to make a working filter that had a pass band that was so narrow.
 Our final circuit design is shown below.

 <p align="center">
   <img src="https://pages.github.coecis.cornell.edu/jg925/ece3400-2019-team10/labs/lab2/images/MicrophoneAmplifier.png">
 </p>

+We then built the circuit on a breadboard and tested it by playing different frequencies using an app on a cell phone.
+The results are shown in the video below.

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/1Nl6ceJsTIU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>